purijatin/njexl_wiki/12-Using-Test-Framework.md

 * pacingTime : Time delay between two subsequent call in a thread.

+* performance : Another annotation to do performance testing.
+                Defaults to no performance testing

+#### Performance
+This does the performance testing.

-* performance : When set to true, the performance characteristics are reported.
+* use : When set to true, the performance characteristics are reported.
+Default is true.
-               And tests aborts if the 90% does not match the below :
+               And tests aborts if the experimental percentile  does not match the supplied lessThan percentile value.

-* ninetyPercentile : Classic 90%, global for all the test vectors.
+* percentile : Classic percentile, global for all the test vectors.
+              This is a short integer, between 1 to 99.
+              For example to get median you should use :

+                    @Performance(use = true, percentile = 50 )

+* lessThan : The value of the percentile,global for all the test vectors.
-                You can change that by adding a column 90% in the test data sheet.
+              You can change that by adding a column %PERCENTILE% in the test data sheet.
+              Defaults to 10 sec.